-In 2006 an increase in grapevine leafroll disease (GLD) and vines with "red leaf" symptoms were observed in vineyards located within Napa Valley, CA. Symptoms were also observed at the Oakville Experimental Vineyard (OEV) by Jim Wolpert (UC Davis Viticulture Extension Specialist), Ed Weber (former UCCE Viticulture Farm Advisor), and Mike Anderson (UC Davis Staff Research Associate).
-Tissue samples were collected from symptomatic vines and tested by commercial laboratories and UC Davis Foundation Plant Service.
-Test results were most often negative for known grapevine leafroll-associated viruses (GLRaVs).
-The increasing awareness of blocks containing vines with GLD symptoms, primarily in Napa and Sonoma Counties, but testing negative for GLRaVs resulted in a renewed focus on virus species and strains causing GLD.
+In 2006 an increase in grapevine leafroll disease (GLD), or vines with "red leaf" symptoms, was observed by growers in vineyards located within Napa Valley, CA. Tissue samples were collected from symptomatic vines and tested by commercial laboratories and UC Davis Foundation Plant Service, with test results most often negative for known grapevine leafroll-associated viruses (GLRaVs).
+The increasing awareness of blocks containing vines with grapevine leafroll disease symptoms, primarily in Napa and Sonoma Counties, but testing negative for grapevine leafroll-associated viruses resulted in a renewed focus on virus species and strains causing GLD.
 New GLRaV-3 strains have been discovered (e.g., Sharma et al. 2011); however, this did not fully explain all of the observed symptomatic vines.
-In 2010, next generation sequencing analyses identified a new pathogen (Al Rwahnih et al. 2013).
-Soon after a circular DNA virus, similar to members of the family Geminiviridae, was isolated (Krenz et al. 2012) and, concurrently, PCR primers were developed (Al Rwahnih et al. 2013) for this pathogen now known as Grapevine Red Blotch-associated Virus (GRBaV).
-GRBaV has since been isolated from vines throughout North America and in Switzerland (Krenz et al. 2014), highlighting either a rapid dissemination or, more likely, its long-hidden presence (e.g., misidentified as GLD).
+In 2010, next generation sequencing analyses identified a new pathogen (Al Rwahnih et al. 2013), described as a circular DNA virus, similar to members of the family Geminiviridae (Krenz et al. 2012).
+PCR primers were developed (Al Rwahnih et al. 2013) for this pathogen now known as Grapevine Red Blotch-associated Virus (GRBaV), which has since been isolated from vines throughout North America and in Switzerland (Krenz et al. 2014), highlighting either a rapid dissemination or, more likely, its long-hidden presence (e.g., misidentified as GLD).

-This project focuses on possible vectors of GRBaV.
+This project focused on identifying possible vectors of GRBaV.
 Multiple viruses in the Geminiviridae are insect transmissible (Ghanim et al. 2007, Chen and Gilbertson 2009, Cilia et al. 2012), and there has been some initial evidence that leafhoppers may transmit GRBaV (Poojari et al. 2013) and better evidence that a membracid may transmit the pathogen (Bahder et al. 2016).
 However, there has been mixed evidence of GRBaV field spread in association with leafhoppers.
-Concern for the spread of GRBaV led to an off-cycle project in summer 2013, funded by the "Napa County Winegrape Pest and Disease Control District" to initiate appropriate scientific studies of possible insect vectors of GRBaV.
-The work was continued in 2014 with American Vineyard Foundation (AVF) and Napa County funds.
-Our goal is to test potential vectors to provide concrete evidence that organisms can or cannot move GRBaV among vines.
+Our goal is to test potential vectors to provide concrete evidence that different common vineyard insects can or cannot move GRBaV among vines.
 Determining field epidemiology of GRBaV is critical in the development of a control program - whether the pathogen is moved via infected nursery material, mechanically or, as with the focus of this study, by a vector.
-There are ample vineyard sites where the pathogen is present but does not appear to have moved from infected vines over a period of many years, but in some vineyards, vine to vine movement has been recorded.
-This difference - whether there is no vector movement and disease presence is exclusively from infected nursery material or there is a vector - completely changes the needed control programs.
+There are ample California vineyard sites where the pathogen is present but does not appear to have moved from infected vines over a period of many years, but in some vineyards, vine to vine movement has been recorded.
+This difference - whether there is 'no vector movement and disease presence is exclusively from infected nursery material' or 'there is a vector' - changes the needed control programs.
+We screened common vineyard arthropods, as well as the "long shots" that are potential GRBaV vectors.
+This information has been disseminated to farmers, PCAs and extension personnel, thereby having a practical, direct and immediate impact on control decisions to "spray or not to spray" and is currently being prepared for journal publication.